“Perhaps my final performance will be exchanging my clothes for those of a shaman.”

 Born 1967, Baotou, Inner Mongolia.
 Lives and works in Beijing.

-Cang Xin became interested in art (and rock and roll) while he was at music school, but he received no formal training.
-To this day he employs assistants to help him with paintings and drawings.
-For him art is more than technique: it is a way of life that sits easily with his self-conception as a modern-day shaman, heir to the nature-magic tradition of his native Mongolia.
-Cang Xin first seized the public imagination with Communication (1996-2006), a ritual-performance series in which he licked, or tasted, everything from cockroaches and cobblestones to banknotes and a portrait of Jean-Paul Sartre.
+Cang Xin became interested in art while he was at music school, but he received no formal training.
+To this day he employs assistants to help execute his paintings, drawings and sculptures.
+For him art is more than technique: it is an extension of his self-image as a modern shaman, heir to the nature-magic tradition of his native Mongolia.
+Cang Xin first seized the public imagination with Communication (1996-2006), a ritual-performance series in which he licked or tasted everything from cockroaches and cobblestones to banknotes and a portrait of Jean-Paul Sartre.
 In another series, Identity Exchange (2000-06), he swapped clothes with strangers.
-The title of his exhibition Existence in Translation sums up Cang Xin’s grand theme, which pervades works including Shamanism Series: Variation (2006) and Exotic Flowers and Herbs (2007-08): the shamanic idea that all life forms are linked by the endless transmigration of souls.
+The title of his exhibition Existence in Translation sums up Cang Xin’s grand theme, which pervades works including Shamanism Series: Variation (2006) and Exotic Flowers and Rare Herbs series (2007-08): the shamanic idea that all life forms are linked by the endless transmigration of souls.